gbdev/pandocs/src/Power_Up_Sequence.md

 First, the boot ROMs unpack the Nintendo logo to VRAM like the monochrome models, likely for compatibility, and copies the logo to a buffer in HRAM at the same time.
 (It is speculated that HRAM was used due to it being embedded within the CPU, unlike WRAM, so that it couldn't be tampered with.)

-Then, the logo is read *again*, but this time, it is decompressed without upscaling, yielding the much smaller logo placed below the big "GAME BOY" one.
+Then, the logo is read *again*, but this time, it is decompressed with no resizing, yielding the much smaller logo placed below the big "GAME BOY" one.
 The boot ROM then sets up compatibility palettes, as described further below, and plays the logo animation with the "ba-ding!" sound.

 During the logo animation, and if bit 7 of [the CGB compatibility byte](<#0143 - CGB Flag>) is reset (indicating a monochrome-only game), the user is allowed to pick a palette to override the one chosen for compatibility.
 Each new choice prevents the animation from ending for 30 frames, potentially delaying the checks and fade-out.

 Then, like the monochrome boot ROMs, the header logo is checked *from the buffer in HRAM*, and the header checksum is verified.
-For some reason, however, only the first half of the logo is checked, despite the full logo being present in the HRAM buffer.
+For unknown reasons, however, only the first half of the logo is checked, despite the full logo being present in the HRAM buffer.

-Finally, the boot ROM fades all BG palettes to white, and sets up compatibility.
+Finally, the boot ROM fades all BG palettes to white, and sets the hardware to compatibility mode.
-If [the CGB compatibility byte](<#0143 - CGB Flag>) indicates CGB compatibility, the byte is written directly to `KEY0` ($FF4C), potentially enabling PGB mode; otherwise, $04 is written to `KEY0` (enabling DMG compatibility mode in the CPU), $01 is written to [`OPRI`](<#FF6C - OPRI - CGB Mode Only - Object Priority Mode>) (enabling [DMG OBJ priority](<#Sprite Priorities and Conflicts>)), and the compatibility palettes are written.
+If [the CGB compatibility byte](<#0143 - CGB Flag>) indicates CGB compatibility, the byte is written directly to `KEY0` ($FF4C), potentially enabling PGB mode; otherwise, $04 is written to `KEY0` (enabling DMG compatibility mode in the CPU), $01 is written to [`OPRI`](<#FF6C - OPRI - CGB Mode Only - Object Priority Mode>) (enabling [DMG OBJ priority](<#Sprite Priorities and Conflicts>)), and the [compatibility palettes](<#Compatibility palettes>) are written.
 Additionally, the DMG logo tilemap is written if the compatibility requests it.

 Like all other boot ROMs, the last thing the color boot ROMs do is hand off execution at the same time as they unmap themselves, though they write $11 instead of $01 or $FF.